vmstan/gravity-sync/README.md

 Save.
 Keep calm, carry on.

 ## Execution
-Now test the script.
-You can run a comparison between the two which will be non-distruptive and see if everything has been configured correctly.
+Now, test Gravity Sync.
+You can run a comparison between primary and secondary databases, which will be non-distruptive, and see if everything has been configured correctly.

 ```bash
 ./gravity-sync.sh compare
 ```

-Assuming Gravity Sync runs successfully, it'll indicate if there are changes pending between the two databases.
-If not, I suggest making a subtle change to a whitelist/blacklist on your primary PH, such as changing a description field or disabling a whitelist item, and then running `./gravity-sync.sh compare` again to validate your installation is working correctly.
+Assuming Gravity Sync runs successfully, it will indicate if there are changes pending between the two databases.
+If not, make a subtle change to a whitelist/blacklist on your primary PH, such as changing a description field or disabling a whitelist item, and then running `./gravity-sync.sh compare` again to validate your installation is working correctly.

 ### The Pull Function